HOW TO APPLY

 Horizon Foundation Spring 2021 Funding Cycle:

 In light of the continued challenges presented by the COVID-19 pandemic, Horizon will continue with its “Invitation-only” grantmaking policy of supporting only organizations that the Trustees have identified.
-Invitations to submit proposals will be made by February 15, 2021.
+Invitations to submit proposals will be made the week of February 15, 2021.
 These proposals will be due by April 1, 2021.

 Horizon will focus its Maine grantmaking not only on programs aligned with its conservation priorities, but also those which support organizations that serve children, providing in-person or online arts, enrichment, educational, and leadership development opportunities, and those which aim to assure food security and assistance for those most vulnerable during these challenging times.